The New Rules of PR for CPG Brands: How to Earn Media That Actually Moves People

 The Big Idaho Potato Truck Tour has become one of the Commission’s most beloved and long-running brand platforms — a 72-foot semi hauling a 4-ton “potato” that travels across the country every year.
 But beyond the spectacle, it’s the emotional resonance that makes it newsworthy.

-When the truck visited a 114-year-old woman who credits her long life to Idaho potatoes, it wasn’t just a photo opportunity — it was a story about joy, community, and connection.
-And during its recent stop at the Scovill Zoo in Illinois, the team discovered that two of the zoo’s mountain lions were rescued from Idaho.
-The visit turned into a heartfelt reunion, where the truck team delivered a special “meat-and-potatoes” meal and officially sponsored the lions in honor of their Idaho roots.
+The truck visited a 114-year-old woman who credits her long life to Idaho potatoes.
+This wasn’t just a photo op—it was a story about joy and community.
+During a recent stop at Illinois’ Scovill Zoo, the team found two mountain lions originally rescued from Idaho.
+This visit became a heartfelt reunion.
+The team delivered a “meat-and-potatoes” meal and officially sponsored the lions to honor their Idaho roots.
 The gesture perfectly balanced humor, heart, and hometown pride — a story that delighted both local media and audiences nationwide.

 These heart-driven stops create storylines that local media love and communities rally around.
 They remind us that emotion doesn’t have to be scripted; it just has to be real.
 Whether it’s laughter, nostalgia, or celebration, the best PR finds the feeling inside the story and leads with that.